cbonoz/loan-ring/README.md

 UMA LSP contract for risk management of parties that do not return payments Aave/Compound: Lending
-Liquity: For additional funding and leverage opportunities Nexus Mutual - Insure the loan such that if it isn’t repaid, you could get money redemption to cover all/part of the principal.
+Liquity: For additional funding and leverage opportunities Nexus Mutual: Insure the loan such that if it isn’t repaid, you could get money redemption to cover all/part of the principal.
 Pillar - When the loan is received, can have a pillar wallet to accept the payment.
 Infura